2019-2020 Issue

 Junmin Wang is reluctant to use words like “autonomy” when discussing his work, opting instead for “personalized” as a more appropriate, less jarring description.

-John B. Goodenough holding a battery
+Texas Engineer John B. Goodenough holding a lithium-ion battery

 Feature